-Under RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995), infections and dangerous occurrences with biological agents at work must be reported.
-Examples of dangerous occurrences include an accident or an incident arising out of the work, which could result in the release of a biological agent likely to cause severe human illness or infection, or a sharps injury involving known blood/body fluid infected with a BBV.
+For an incident to be reportable as a dangerous occurrence, the incident must have resulted (or could have resulted) in the release or escape of a biological agent likely to cause severe human illness or infection, or a sharps injury involving known blood/body fluid infected with a Blood- Borne Virus (BBV).

 In addition, local records should be kept of all such incidents, and the underlying cause(s) should be investigated and noted.